kobarion/temperature-monitoring-server/README.md

 * Acess using the default login ID `root` and the password `usbw`.

+* Now you have 2 options: Start your own new database following the steps below or if you only wish to do some testing you can take the `.sql` file and import it.

 * Create a new database called `bdprojeto`.

 * Open the database and create the first table `usuarios`.
 On this table you will register the users.